eafflu/runtime/README.md

 ![Halle On Yellow Background](http://i.imgur.com/iqo5v3F.png)

-#### Instructions
-Open up `js/view/background.js` and find the variable backgroundFill on (or around) line 36.
+Now, open up `js/view/background.js` and find the variable backgroundFill on (or around) line 36.

-backgroundFill is set to the rectangle returned by the draw.rect() function (see below).
+backgroundFill is assigned the rectangle returned by the draw.rect() function (see below).
 Let's make some changes to the function call to get our background filled in just right:
 - Adjust the backgroundFill variable to a color you like.
 - Adjust second argument so that it only shows the background color above the the ground.
-    - HINT: use the value groundY

 As a last step, depending on the background you've built, your heads-up-display may be hard to see or just plain ugly.
 Modify the colors used by `js/view/hud.js` to match your background.

 Our first goal is to create a great background for our game.
 That will require learning to draw with create.js.

-# Step 5 - Create Your Own Background
+# TODO 5 - Create Your Own Background
 All drawing code for the background should go at `TODO: 5` in `js/view/background.js` within the `render()` function.

 **NOTE: The order that you add shapes to your background matters so be sure to add any additional shapes *below* where you add backgroundFill to the background.**